josephg/egwalker-paper/reg-text.typ

   Case (1): If we replay $a$ before $b$, we first apply $a$, then retreat $a$, then apply $b$ (and also retreat/advance other events before applying, like in @lemma-ins-ins).
   Applying $a$ inserts a record into the internal state, and after retreating $a$ this record has $s_p = mono("NotInsertedYet")$ and $s_e = mono("Ins")$.
   When subsequently applying $b$ we update an internal state record at a later position.
-  The record inserted by $a$ is not counted when mapping $b$'s index to an internal record, but it is counted when mapping the internal record back to a transformed index, resulting in $b$'s transformed index being one greater than it would have been without earlier applying $a$.
+  The record inserted by $a$ is not counted when mapping $b$'s index to an internal record, but it is counted when mapping the internal record back to a transformed index, resulting in $b$'s transformed index being one greater than it would have been without earlier applying $a$ (by @lemma-prepare-state).
   On the other hand, if we replay $b$ before $a$, the record updated by $b$ appears after $a$'s record in the internal state, so the transformation of $a$ is not affected by $b$.
   The transformed operations therefore converge.